chorpo/SitecoreHelixDocumentation/README.md

 - PDF - for PC, laptop screens or for general purposes; works on any eReader
 - mobi - for Amazon Kindle eReaders - Specifically formatted to Kindle Voyage but should be working without any problem on others like Paperwhite and Oasis
 - ePUB - for Kobo, Pocketbook, B&N and other brands which support this format

+More guidelines and other useful information about Sitecore can be found in my blog https://tothecore.sk